-- Q3.2 To respect the setting of heritage items and identified heritage areas. - O3.3 To create coherent patterns of building that contribute to the amenity of neighbouring public spaces. - O3.4 To ensure that reasonable levels of ventilation, daylight to and outlook from habitable spaces in the building will be maintained should development on adjacent sites be maximised. - Q3.5 To enhance the informal pedestrian network within Centres. - O3.6 To respect the setting, context and heritage significance of Government House and Grounds.
+- O3.4 To ensure that reasonable levels of ventilation, daylight to and outlook from habitable spaces in the building will be maintained should development on adjacent sites be maximised. - 03.5 To enhance the informal pedestrian network within Centres.

 Street edge definition and building alignment